I'm just a bump, I want me back!

 - Exercising gently releases feel-good chemicals in your body and will actually help you feel good and sleep better at night too (as long as you stop a good four hours before bedtime).
 Regular exercise can also build up your stamina, helping you get through labour.

 - There’s nothing like a pampering session!
-Whether it’s going for a manicure, pedicure, a new haircut, or a relaxing massage with pregnancy-safe oils such as lavender, just take some time out and treat yourself.
+Whether it’s giving yourself a manicure or pedicure, or a relaxing massage with pregnancy-safe oils such as lavender, just take some time out and treat yourself.

 Learn to love your pregnancy

 Try to remember the positive side of your bump – even if you're not enjoying pregnancy right now!
-It’s not every day that men offer you their seat, women smile admiringly and you get to put your feet up and eat ice-cream/marmalade/marmite (delete as applicable!) until it’s coming out of your ears.
+It’s not every day that men offer you their seat, women smile admiringly and you get to put your feet up and eat ice-cream or marmalade until it’s coming out of your ears.
 Remember how excited and happy you were in the early days of pregnancy – and think about how amazing it’ll be to hold your baby in your arms for the first time.

 Any more questions?